mParticle/mparticle-apple-sdk/README.md

 [![Platform](https://img.shields.io/cocoapods/p/mParticle-Apple-SDK.svg?style=flat)](http://cocoapods.org/pods/mParticle-Apple-SDK)
 -->

 Hello!
 This is the unified mParticle Apple SDK.
-It currently supports iOS and tvOS, however we plan to continue adding support for more platforms in the future.
+It currently supports iOS and tvOS, and we plan to continue adding support for more platforms in the future.
 For the past 3 years we have been working tirelessly on developing each component of our platform; initially we deployed this SDK as iOS only, however we are at a different stage now, and we could not be more excited to be able to share it with you.

 Your job is to build an awesome app experience that consumers love.
 You also need several tools and services to make data-driven decisions.
 Like most app owners, you end up implementing and maintaining numerous SDKs ranging from analytics, attribution, push notification, remarketing, monetization, etc. But embedding multiple 3rd party libraries creates a number of unintended consequences and hidden costs.
 From not being able to move as fast as you want, to bloating and destabilizing your app, to losing control and ownership of your 1st party data.

 [mParticle](http://mparticle.com) solves all these problems with one lightweight SDK.
 Implement new partners without changing code or waiting for app store approval.
 Improve stability and security within your app.
 We enable our clients to spend more time innovating and less time integrating.

 ## Installation